kimkimani/guruspedia/content/articles/staging-vs-test-environments-whats-the-differences/index.md

 status: publish
 published: true
 url: /staging-vs-test-environments-whats-the-differences/
-title: Comparing Staging vs Test Environments - What is The Main Differences
+title: Comparing Staging vs Testing Environments - What is The Main Differences
 description: This article will teach you the characteristics, purposes, and key differences associated with staging and test environments while highlighting their unique roles in the application development lifecycle.
 date: 2023-08-01T09:24:55-04:00
 topics: [QA]